In this section we review sensory changes (vision, hearing, taste, smell, and touch).

 - Taking corticosteroid medications, especially eyedrops, for a long time

-- Exercise safely.
-Regular, moderate exercise may help prevent glaucoma by reducing eye pressure.
+- Regular, moderate exercise may help prevent glaucoma by reducing eye pressure.
 Talk with a doctor about an appropriate exercise program.

-- Wear eye protection.
-Eye protection can reduce serious eye injuries which can lead to glaucoma.
+- Eye protection can reduce serious eye injuries which can lead to glaucoma.

 - Worse or less clear vision.
 Vision might be blurry, and it may be hard to read fine print or drive.